mcclellandj/mcclellandj/README.md

 #### Hello!
-I'm interested in using data science techniques for enhancing business performance and furthering scientific understanding.
-Below are some personal projects I have undertaken in recent years.
+I'm interested in using data science techniques to enhance business performance and further scientific understanding.
+Below are some personal projects that I have undertaken in recent years.
 Thanks for looking!